wachin/wps-office-all-mui-win-language/README.md

 **Note:** The program was previously available there at [www.wps.cn](www.wps.cn) but is no longer available.

+## 1.)
+Download and Install WPS 12.1.0.xxxxx
+Unfortunately this version is no longer on the official website, but you can download from here:

-## Mirror 163
+### Download from Mirror 163

-At 2025 is working this link from Ubuntukylin Archive mirror in mirrors.163.com:
+At 2025 the followint link is available from mirrors.163.com:

 [https://mirrors.163.com/ubuntukylin/pool/partner/](https://mirrors.163.com/ubuntukylin/pool/partner/)